dotnet/EntityFramework.Docs/entity-framework/core/get-started/install/index.md

   ```
 * You can use the `Update-Package` command instead to update a package that is already installed to a more recent  version

-* To specify a specific version, you can use the `-Version` modifier, e.g. to install EF Core 2.0 packages, append `-Version 2.0.0` to the commands
+* To specify a specific version, you can use the `-Version` modifier.
+For example, to install EF Core 2.0 packages, append `-Version 2.0.0` to the commands

 #### Tools